CircuitSetup/Remote/FUTABA.md

+## Hardware

-## How to take apart the Futaba remote control
+### How to take apart the Futaba remote control

+The following instructions only apply to the movie-accurate models FP-T8SGA-P and FP-T8SGH-P.

 ![part1](img/htof1.jpg)